rcs333/VAPiD/README.md

 1. Install all dependencies (Shout-out to the wonderful people who wrote these!)

 Python - tested almost exclusively on python 2.7.14.
-Python 3 and above have syntax issues and actually break when you try to manually enter metadata. https://www.python.org/downloads/
+Python 3 is now supported.
+Follow these exact steps except obviously install python pakcages for Python 3 not 2.
+Then at runtime simply exectue vapid3.py (`python3 vapid3.py` ect.) https://www.python.org/downloads/

 If you're running Python < 2.7.4 follow this guide to install pip (You may need administrator privileges.)